Fujifilm X-M1 vs Sony A5000

 It is notable that the X-M1 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-M1 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the X-M1 does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the Fujifilm and Sony websites.
+Further information on the features and operation of the X-M1 and A5000 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Sony A5000 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-M1 better than the Sony A5000 or vice versa?
 The listing below highlights the relative strengths of the two models.